ent/ent/doc/md/tutorial-todo-gql-paginate.md

 ## Define Types In GraphQL Schema

-Next, we need to define the ordering types along with the [Relay Connection Types](https://relay.dev/graphql/connections.htm#sec-Connection-Types) in the GraphQL schema:
+Next, we need to add the ordering types along with the [Relay Connection Types](https://relay.dev/graphql/connections.htm#sec-Connection-Types) to the GraphQL schema:

 ```graphql title="todo.graphql"
 # Define a Relay Cursor type: